-PROSPECTUS
+PRELIMINARY PROSPECTUS

-We are offering 7,000,000 shares of our common stock.
+We are offering shares of our common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-The initial public offering price is \$8.00 per share.
+We expect the initial public offering price to be between \$ and \$ per share.

 Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "GLYC."
 We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.